ponte-vecchio/machinelearning/MATLAB/ML_mat_02_finding_patterns_in_data.md

 >> [x, e] = cmdscale(D)
 ```

 Eigenvalues `e` can be used to determine if a low-dimensional approximation to the points in `x` provides a reasonable representation of the dat.
-IF the first `p` eigenvalues are significantly larger than the rest, the points are well approximated by the first `p` dimensions i.e. the first `p` columns of `x`.
+If the first `p` eigenvalues are significantly larger than the rest, the points are well approximated by the first `p` dimensions i.e. the first `p` columns of `x`.

 A typical workflow would resemble something like:
 ```matlab